-In the back seat I sat next to another fellow who reminded me somewhat of Seeley and somewhat of Jon.
+In the back seat I sat next to another fellow who reminded me somewhat of Lee Seeley (an employee of my father) and somewhat of my friend Jon Wickizer.
 I fell asleep for a little while and when I awoke, the fellow was still sitting on my right.

-I looked out in front of the car and saw the skyline of a large city in the distance, but I couldn't imagine where we were.
-I continued looking at it, but I just couldn't conceive how we had arrived at such a large city with so many tall buildings.
+I looked out in front of the car and saw the skyline of a large city in the distance, but I could not imagine where we were.
+I continued looking at it, but I just could not conceive how we had arrived at such a large city with so many tall buildings.
 It was quite a distance away.
-Finally I said, "Either I've been drugged, put to sleep and driven a long distance, or I'm just dreaming."
+Finally, I said, "Either I've been drugged, put to sleep and driven a long distance, or I'm just dreaming."

-I didn't think I had been drugged and I concluded I was dreaming.
-That bothered me because I liked the looks of the city and I didn't want to be dreaming.
+I did not think I had been drugged and I concluded I was dreaming.
+That bothered me because I liked the looks of the city and I did not want to be dreaming.

 Since I actually wanted to be in the city, I began crying.
 I lay down on the seat and cried profusely.
-I thought more about it and hoped I was actually there instead of dreaming.
+I thought more about it and hoped I was actually awake instead of dreaming.
 Everything seemed real.
-I didn't know how everything could appear so real and still be a dream, but I thought I would probably wake up before I reached the city and I wouldn't be able to see it.
+I did not know how everything could appear so real and still be a dream, but I thought I would probably wake up before I reached the city and I would not be able to see it.

 The fellow next to me in the back seat said we were probably five miles away from the city.
 I said no, that it was probably farther than that.
 He said Waco looked about like that from a distance of five miles.
 I said, "Jon, this is a much larger city than Waco.
 It's New Orleans.
 That's why we're farther away than we think."

 The other people in the car began eating sliced ham.
 I reached up, grabbed three or four pieces of the ham and began eating it, one piece after the other.
-I began thinking I shouldn't be eating the ham because I had toldLouise I wasn't going to eat meat anymore.
-Then I thought about how Louise and I didn't have any promises between us anymore, how all that had been changed and how I could now do whatever I wanted.
+I began thinking I should not be eating the ham because I had toldBonnie I was not going to eat meat anymore.
+Then I thought about how Bonnie and I did not have any promises between us anymore, how all that had been changed, and how I could now do whatever I wanted.
 If I wanted to eat meat I could eat it, but then I thought, "I really don't want to eat the meat."

-I tried to figure out how to control the dream even though I still wasn't completely convinced I was actually dreaming.
+I tried to figure out how to control the dream even though I still was not completely convinced I was actually dreaming.
 I thought, "Am I just lying in bed dreaming all this?"